 Beware the hands that heal!

 There are a few notable differences in the book compared to the TV story, including the inclusion of a new character to the story as well as notable shifting of dialogue to other characters, but we’ll get to that in a bit.
-Otherwise, this is a pretty straight-forward novelization of a TV tale that Eric wrote. 🙂
+Otherwise, this is a pretty straight-forward novelization of a TV story that Eric wrote. 🙂

 The story is divided into 9 chapters compared to ‘Resurrection’ which had 11 chapters and a coda.
 I purchased the book in hardback form from Waterstones in Cardiff.
 I also purchased the audiobook of ‘Revelation’ as a download from Audible.
-It was nice to read the book with audio in background. 🙂
+It was nice to read the book with the audio in the background. 🙂

-I’m surprised the Doctor cooks nut roast for him and Peri though.
-Doesn’t he have that robot chef Ooba-Doa, as established in the ‘Resurrection’ novelization, to cook for him and Peri?
+I’m surprised the Doctor cooks a nut roast for him and Peri though.
+Doesn’t he have the robot chef Ooba-Doa, as established in the ‘Resurrection’ novelization, to cook for him and Peri?
 He even makes a reference to Ooba-Doa in the book?
 How come it’s still not Hargreaves from ‘Aquitaine’? 😀

 Eric also specifies it’s a Wednesday morning in the TARDIS and that the ‘old girl’ is on Necros for an hour before the Doctor and Peri exit.
 I don’t think time matters inside the TARDIS.
-It doesn’t matter if it’s a Wednesday or a Thursday and it might be a second for the Doctor and Peri inside the TARDIS.
+It doesn’t matter if it’s a Wednesday or a Thursday, and it might be a second for the Doctor and Peri inside the TARDIS.

 Apparently, when Peri first glimpses a Dalek, she remarks that it looks ‘cute’.
-This wasn’t the case in the TV story as she wasn’t sure what it was and described it as ‘some sort of machinery’.
-Though didn’t she know about Daleks and time corridors according to ‘Timelash’?
+This wasn’t the case in the TV story, as she wasn’t sure what it was and described it as ‘some sort of machinery’.
+Though, didn’t she know about Daleks and time corridors according to ‘Timelash’?
 Am I over-thinking this again?! 😀

 Going back to characters and names, the DJ happens to be called Derek Johnson.
 He has a backstory where he began his career attending the Lowwrie Institute of Technology in the star system Sygma 18.
-This was before he got kidnapped by pirates who didn’t like his music before he came to Necros.
+This was before he got kidnapped by pirates, who didn’t like his music before he came to Necros.